 For more information and support to help keep children and young people safe from online abuse see NSPCC’s Keeping Children Safe Online.

-Further specific support for parents can also be accessed through the National Crime Agency’s ThinkUKnow website and the The North East Regional Cyber Crime Unit (NERCCU).
+Further specific support for parents can also be accessed through the National Crime Agency’s ThinkUKnow website and The North East Regional Cyber Crime Unit (NERCCU).

 Meet Jessie & Friends: online safety education for children aged 4-7 years from ThinkUKnow